 #5 SHE HAD A COMMUNITY OF SUPPORT

 Staci jumped headfirst into the Nerd Fitness community, asking questions about strength training, participating in our monthly challenges, and asking for support in her quest to live a healthier life.
-She has since joined our team, became a lead trainer for our 1-on-1 coaching program, is a huge presence in the online community for the Nerd Fitness Academy, and has made friends in gyms across the country.
+She has since joined our team, became a lead trainer for our 1-on-1 coaching program, is a huge presence in the online community for Nerd Fitness Prime, and has made friends in gyms across the country.
 And thanks to this success story, she’s inspired hundreds of thousands of women to start strength training!

 #6 SHE NEVER STOPPED LEARNING AND SLAYING NEW DRAGONS

 Look at Staci’s training regimen in 2019: gymnastic rings, handstands, yoga, swimming, powerlifting, bodyweight training, and Olympic lifting.
 In 8 years, I have seen Staci evolve and adapt her workout program dozens of times.
 While many people miserably run on a treadmill and go on a diet until they reach their goal weight (only to put it all back on) …Staci was different.

 She understood the concept that “you never get to be done, so you might as well enjoy the journey.”
 Staci doesn’t HAVE to go to the gym, she GETS to go to the gym.
 It makes her feel alive.
 Learning new skills and having new goals consistently keeps her on target and working harder to live better.

 You never get to be done – so don’t go on diets or follow a workout program you hate.
 Pick activities you love and get addicted to progress.
 Staci got hooked on picking up heavier and heavier weights, and now she’s hooked on seeing what her body is capable of!

 In other words, what do you do after you slay a dragon?
 Go find a bigger one!